BithreenGirlen/DxLibSpineViewer/README.md

  -| Select files | Pick up atlas and skeleton files one by one regardless of their extension.
 Image| Through-seen | Switch window's transparancy.
  -| Manipulation | Open a dialogue to specify slots to be excluded, skins or animations to be mixed.
+ -| Pan smoothly | Switch view-point behaviour; pan while dragging or when dragged button is released.

 ### Load spine(s) via `Open folder`
 1. In the `Setting` dialogue, specify atlas and skeleton extensions.
 2. Uncheck `Binary` if skeketon is json format.